RJT1990/pyflux/docs/source/bayes.rst

    .. py:attribute:: transform

-      (default: None) one of ['exp','tanh'] - changes the support of the parameter.
+      (default: None) one of ['exp', 'logit', 'tanh'] - changes the support of the latent variable.

 .. py:class:: Uniform(transform)

    .. py:attribute:: transform

-      (default: None) one of ['exp','tanh'] - changes the support of the parameter.
+      (default: None) one of ['exp', 'logit, 'tanh'] - changes the support of the latent variable.

 *transform* has implications beyond the prior.
 For example, if you set an AR(1) prior to a 'tanh' transformation, then the tanh transformation will also carry across to the likelihood, so the parameter that is optimized/estimated is tanh(x) instead of x.
+This therefore affects models that use Maximum Likelihood (although the prior parameters themselves won't affect the Maximum Likelihood estimate).